GlycerolVeinz/sinSemestralWork/systemAnalysis.md

 - Pick better names for use cases
 - [^1] Not in our case, events should be only displayed to lure in clients.
 Also strippers are reserved for events (can't be reserved by a client while they are on an event)
 - [^2] Need to talk this out with a team
+- Don't you dare to model login !!!
+- In processes description use mostly User / System (general naming) **if possible**
+- [^3] Don't write *"obvious"* conditions
+- Separate use cases by number (like in BRQs) maybe ddifferentiate by main actor ?
+- Usual mistakes
+  - Model shows in-system navigation
+  - Model uses system in stead of Time actor
+  - Wrong way onf *"Include"* / *"Exclude"*
+  - Model encapsulates time hierarchy
+- Don't make it actor-centric